What's In This Guide?

 - Understand that children cope in different ways.
 Some might want to spend extra time with friends and relatives; some might want to spend more time alone.
 Let your child know it is normal to experience anger, guilt and sadness, and to express things in different ways—for example, a person may feel sad but not cry.

 - Acknowledge what your child is feeling.
-If a child admits to a concern, do not respond, “Oh, don’t be worried,” because he may feel embarrassed or criticized.
+If a child admits to a concern, do not respond, “Oh, don’t be worried,” because they may feel embarrassed or criticized.
 Simply confirm what you are hearing: “Yes, I can see that you are worried.”

 - Know that it’s okay to answer, “I don’t know.”
 What children need most is someone whom they trust to listen to their questions, accept their feelings, and be there for them.
 Don’t worry about knowing exactly the right thing to say — after all, there is no answer that will make everything okay.